kraniasorestis/dump/README.md

 # DUMP
-DUMP stands for Disturbingly Unsafe & Mediocre Passwords
+DUMP stands for DUMP of Unbelievably Mediocre Passwords

 cupp clone program, tailored specifically for penetration testing in greece